 Kaiako refer to Tamatea in other ways too.
 Dispositions associated with Tamatea’s character – pakari, māia, mātua, and kaiarataki – are part of the everyday language in the kindergarten.
 These dispositions incorporate courage, determination, and leadership.
 As one kaiako explains, “I feel they (the children) know him so well; they almost feel connected to him.”

 The kaiako at Te Waenganui Childcare Centre in the Bay of Islands were looking for ways to deepen children’s learning.
-In Tuia Mātauranga they have found a resource that supports them to do this.
+In Tuia Mātauranga they found a resource that supports them to do this.

 Kaiako first learnt of Tuia Mātauranga when they accepted a meeting invitation sent to local schools and early learning services.
 During the meeting, kaiako were given a sheet of inquiry-based learning questions to inspire conversations and learning on the four Tuia 250 topics: